 SPLASHES OF BLOOD

 At the scene of a violent homicidal attack, blood may be present in great quantities.
-Not only will it be on the victim, but also on the weapon and the surroundings.
+Not only will it be found on the victim, but also on the weapon and the surroundings.
 Indoors, the floors, walls, and even the ceilings may be splashed.
 Careful observation of these bloodstains can provide valuable clues about what took place.
 Bloodstains and splashes are classified into six basic types.

 Round drops are found on horizontal surfaces; depending on the height from which they fell, they can spray out into a starlike shape.
 Splashes of blood are shaped like an exclamation mark; they show that blood has flown through the air and hit a surface at an angle.
-While a victim is still alive, spurts of blood come from the pumping action of the heart.
+While a victim is still alive, spurts of blood result from the pumping action of the heart.
 A major artery can spray blood a considerable distance.